darrin-l/8WeekSQLChallenge/Case Study #1 - Danny's Diner/README.md

 Link to this case study can be found here: https://8weeksqlchallenge.com/case-study-1/

+UPDATE: as I continue my journey with SQL, upon reviewing solutions from others, I discovered common table expressions (CTE) which I did not learn in the online SQL course I took.
+For questions where I created a VIEW, I have provided an alternative solution using CTE which I find to be a lot more flexible for this particular exercise and potentially for the rest of the case studies going forward.

 ## Database

 I decided to work in MySQL instead of the embedded DB Fiddle so I created a database and loaded the tables as below.